Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction

-Note that the temperature direction positions of the PolyLog-glue RPQM-II model contours (with quark back reaction) though having larger $T\text{ and } \mu$ axis spread,~lie below the Log RPQM-I model contours which have smaller spread in the Fig.~\ref{fig7b}.~The PQMVT-II model contours with quark back reaction lying below the PQMVT-I model contours (though their spread is a bit larger on the $T$ axis) have similar temperature direction ordering of positions in the Fig.3(a) of Ref.~\cite{schafwag12}.~But the above ordering of position in the temperature direction,~gets reversed in the Fig.~\ref{fig8a} when $T_{0}$ is 187 MeV in the Polyakov loop potentials for the 2+1 flavor of dynamical quarks and here the Log RPQM model contours with no quark back reaction lie below the PolyLog-glue RPQM model contours in the temperature direction.~The Log RPQM model contours have larger $\mu$ axis and slightly smaller $T$ axis spread when compared with the contours of PolyLog-glue model.~The above features for the Log RPQM model and PolyLog-glue RPQM model get enhanced for the case of $m_{\sigma}=500$ MeV in the Fig.~\ref{fig8b}.
+Note that the positions of the PolyLog-glue RPQM-II model contours (with quark back-reaction) along the temperature axis lie below the Log-RPQM-I model contours, despite the former having a larger $T$- and $\mu$-axis spread in Fig.~\ref{fig7b}.
+A similar temperature-direction positioning is observed in Fig.~3(a) of Ref.~\cite{schafwag12}, where the PQMVT-II model contours with quark back-reaction lie below the PQMVT-I contours, even though their spread is slightly larger along the $T$-axis with more elongation along the $\mu$-axis.
+However, this positioning along the temperature axis reverses in Fig.~\ref{fig8a} when $T_{0}=187$ MeV in the Polyakov-loop potentials for $2+1$ flavors of dynamical quarks; here, the Log-RPQM model contours with no quark back-reaction lie below the PolyLog-glue RPQM model contours in the temperature direction.~Furthermore, the Log-RPQM model contours exhibit a larger $\mu$-axis and a slightly smaller $T$-axis spread compared to the PolyLog-glue model contours.
+These distinct features of the Log-RPQM and PolyLog-glue RPQM models become even more pronounced for the case of $m_{\sigma}=500$ MeV in Fig.~\ref{fig8b}.